m0zes/raspi_ir_relay/README.md

 Parts have been ordered.

 ## Thanks
-IR components and schematics stolenborrowed from http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/
+IR components and schematics ~~stolen~~borrowed from http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/

 ## BOM
 ### Adafruit